Total Uptime Cloud Service Terms & Agreement

 13.8 Export Control.
 Total Uptime may be subject to regulation by agencies of the United States Government, including regulations which prohibit export of certain equipment, technology, hardware and software to certain countries.
 Any obligations of Total Uptime to Customer hereunder shall be subject to, and if applicable, limited by, such laws and regulations.

 13.9 Governing Law.
 The TOU shall be governed by, and construed in accordance with, the laws of the State of North Carolina in the United States of America, without regard to its conflict of law principles.
 The parties hereby expressly opt-out of applicability of the Uniform Computer Information Transactions Act (UCITA).

 13.10 Force Majeure.
-Total Uptime shall be excused from any delay or failure in performance of its obligations hereunder to the extent caused by reason of any occurrence or contingency beyond its reasonable control, including but not limited to, acts of God, earthquake, acts of terrorism, civil disorder, war, national or local emergency, acts of government, compliance with any statutory obligation or governmental requirements, fire, flood, or weather of exceptional severity, denial-of-service (DoS) or distributed-denial-of-service (DDoS) attacks, collectively ("Force Majeure Events").
-Total Uptime shall not be liable for any loss or damage resulting from Force Majeure Events.
+Total Uptime shall be excused from any delay or failure in performance of its obligations hereunder to the extent caused by reason of any occurrence or contingency beyond its reasonable control, including but not limited to, acts of God, earthquake, acts of terrorism, civil disorder, war, national or local emergency, epidemics, pandemics, acts of government, compliance with any statutory obligation or governmental requirements, fire, flood, or weather of exceptional severity ("Force Majeure Events").
+Total Uptime shall not be liable for any loss or damage resulting from a Force Majeure Event.

-13.11 Arbitration.
+13.11 Arbitration and Class Action Waiver.
 Any Dispute arising out of or relating to the TOU, or the breach thereof, will be settled by final and binding arbitration administered by the American Arbitration Association ("AAA") in accordance with its Commercial Arbitration Rules and its Optional Procedures for Large, Complex Commercial Disputes.
 The arbitration will be heard and determined by a panel of three (3) arbitrators selected by the AAA, and each arbitrator will be an attorney having experience and familiarity with information technology disputes.
 The arbitrators will have exclusive authority to resolve any and all disputes relating to procedural and substantive questions of arbitrability, including but not limited to, choice of venue and choice of law issues, and the formation, interpretation, applicability, scope, and enforceability of this agreement to arbitrate.
 Each party will bear its own costs relating to such arbitration, and the parties will equally share the arbitrators’ fees.
 The arbitration and all related proceedings and discovery will take place pursuant to a protective order entered by the arbitrators that adequately protects the confidential nature of the parties’ proprietary and Confidential Information.
 In no event will any arbitration award provide a remedy beyond those permitted under the TOU, and any award providing a remedy beyond such will not be confirmed, no presumption of validity will attach, and such award will be vacated.
 Either party may, without waiving any remedy under the TOU, seek from any court of competent jurisdiction within the State of North Carolina any interim or provisional relief that such party deems necessary to protect its Confidential Information pending the establishment of the arbitral tribunal or pending the arbitral tribunal's determination of the merits of the claim.
 Class action lawsuits, class-wide arbitrations, private attorney-general actions, and any other proceeding where someone acts in a representative capacity aren’t allowed.
 Nor is combining individual proceedings without the consent of all parties.